Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 It was a quick death, at least.
 Relatively.
 Halti fell, choking and fountaining blood from his neck, and was probably unconscious before he slumped to the ground.

 Daar spit the blood from his mouth and turned on Ruuli in one smooth motion.
 He was the Firefang Grandfather and had surged to his feet to avenge his fallen Champion.
-He charged and leapt onto Daar in a pounce that would have felled lesser males…but Daar simply brushed him aside and let Ruuli stun himself in the collision.
+He charged and leapt onto Daar in a pounce that would have felled lesser males... but Daar simply brushed him aside and let Ruuli stun himself in the collision.

 Daar let him get to his feet and gather his wits; he deserved his dignity.
 Ruuli shook out his pelt, met Daar’s eyes, and nodded solemnly.
 Daar nodded in return.
 The Grandfather of Firefang made his peace, swallowed, flattened his ears, and charged.